2023 United Kingdom local elections: Results analysis

 The Labour Party achieved its largest lead in local elections over the Conservative Party since 1997.
 Its support recovered after a series of mediocre local election results over the previous few years; however, its projected national share of the vote remained at 35%, the same as in 2022.
 The Conservative Party fell to 26% in the BBC Projected National Share, its worst result ever in local elections, apart from 1995 and 2013.
 The Liberal Democrats and Greens made significant gains in the south of England, with some councils with safe Conservative seats at the parliamentary level voting for the opposition parties.
 The Liberal Democrats achieved their best result in local elections since the Cameron–Clegg coalition in 2010 with a projected national vote share of 20%.
 The Greens achieved their best ever result in English local elections, winning majority control of a council for the first time.

 Results by party

 Conservative

-These elections were the first local elections of the Premiership of Rishi Sunak, and saw the Conservatives lose over 1,000 councillor seats, with major gains achieved by Labour, the Liberal Democrats, and the Greens.
+These elections were the first local elections of the Premiership of Rishi Sunak, and saw the Conservatives lose over 1,000 councillor seats, with major gains achieved by Labour, the Liberal Democrats, and the Green Party of England and Wales.
 Labour also overtook the Conservatives as holding the highest number of members elected to local government for the first time since 2002.
 The Conservatives did take two councils; Torbay Council in Devon, and Wyre Forest District Council in Worcestershire.